-The program will produce entrepreneurs of great character, competence, vision and driveequipped with up-to-date knowledge, marketable skills, valuable competencies, unique expertise, globally compatible dispositions and culturally and professionally acceptable values to take on appropriate professional roles in computer science domain or proceed to further or higher education or training.
+The program will produce entrepreneurs of great character, competence, vision, and drive equipped with up-to-date knowledge, marketable skills, valuable competencies, unique expertise, globally compatible dispositions, and culturally and professionally acceptable values to take on appropriate professional roles in the computer science domain or proceed to further or higher education or training.

 The program shall comprise Eight (8) Terms spread over Four (4) calendar years with two Terms a year.
 University rules and regulations shall determine the maximum time limit of the Degree.

 The candidates must have intermediate mathematics/computer science or equivalent qualification with at least 2nd division or equivalent.